statsbomb/StatsBombR/README.md

 This package offers a parallel option to most computationally expensive functions.
 However, it is currently only supported on Windows.

+#Installation Instructions:

+1. If not yet installed into R, run: `install.packages("devtools")`
+2. Then, install this R package as: `devtools::install_github("statsbomb/StatsBombR")
+3. Finally, `library(StatsBombR)`

+This package depends on several other packages in order for all functions to run.
+Therefore, if you have problems with any functions or with installing the package, it is likely due to package dependencies.

 # Free Data Instructions:

 Welcome to the Free Data Offerings from StatsBomb Services.